KeyteqLabs/ezexceed-guide/src/03-site-configuration.md

 ## <a name="site-configuration-content-types"></a> ContentTypes

-### Initial cleaning
+### Clean up

-Keep only the ContentTypes you need for your site.
+Only keep the ContentTypes relevant for your site.
 Either move the ones you don't use out of the ContentTypeGroup *Content*, or delete them altogether.
-This prevents the user interface from appearing bloated to the editor and makes editing faster by presenting only a few but real choices.
+Less complexity gives better usability and thus faster editing.

+### Separate technical and editable ContentTypes

+Put content you want the editor to be able to edit inside the ContentTypeGroup *Content* – it will then get a more prominent place in the design.
+Put ContentTypes that are used in a technical manner, for settings or otherwise, inside a ContentTypeGroup of its own to hide it.
+This makes for a clearer interface for the editor.

 ### ContentType icons

 In order to make it even easier to identify the different ContentTypes and tell them apart, assign unique icons to them.
+Unique icons for each ContentType makes for a much clearer interface, and editors will be more efficient if you set an icon, so please do.

 Create or edit `icon.ini`:

 ```ini
 [ClassIcons]